piersharding/metacontroller-mpi-operator/README.md

 ## Test

 An MPI cluster relies on a base image that encapsulates the MPI application dependencies and facilitates the MPI communication.
-An example of this is the included ```mpibase``` image, which can be built using:
+An example of this is the included `mpibase` image, which can be built using:
 ```shell
 make build_mpibase && make push_mpibase
 ```
-Ensure that you configure your own Docker registry details by setting appropriate values for:
+You can use the default images on [Docker Hub](https://hub.docker.com/r/piersharding/) or you must ensure that you configure your own Docker registry details by setting appropriate values for:
 ```
 PULL_SECRET = "gitlab-registry"
 GITLAB_USER = you